jo3005/Asst9_AutomatedReadMe/README.md

  * [Tests](#tests)

 ##Installation <a name="installation"></a>
-Clone the repository.
-Open a terminal in the same directory as the index.js file.
-Install the packages by typing 'npm install' into the terminal.
-Once the packages have finished installing, type 'node index.js' into the terminal.
-The program will then start to execute.
+To install this code, simply clone the repo.

 ##Usage <a name="usage"></a>
-To use the program, run 'node index.js' after the packages have been installed.
-Follow the prompts and enter data as directed.
-The new readme.md file that is generated will be saved in the the output folder.
+To use the code you will need to first open a terminal in the same directory as the index.js file.
+Then type in 'npm install' into the terminal.
+Once the packages have finished loading, you can enter 'node index.js' to run the file.
+Follow the prompts and enter the information as requested.
+Once all questions have been answered, then the program will save the readme.md file to the output folder.

 ##Licence <a name="licence"></a>
 MIT License